nandium/RouteMaker/docs/README.md

 The Vue application can run in browser and also in Android through Capacitor plugin.

-Ensure `.env` file from the backend setup is present in `./ionic_user_interface`.
+Ensure `.env` file produced from the backend setup is present in `./ionic_user_interface`.
 Ping @yarkhinephyo if there is any issue.

+The application will work aside for the map views which require an API token from [MapBox](https://docs.mapbox.com/api/overview/).
+To enable the feature, append the `VUE_APP_MAPBOX_ACCESS_KEY` environment variable in the `.env` file.

 For running in browser: